adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 # Introduction
 **Time-Sensitive Networking (TSN)** analysis focuses on giving deterministic delay or backlog guarantees.
 This project integrates 4 different TSN analysis tools, including `Linear TFA Solver`, [NetCal/DNC](https://github.com/NetCal/DNC), [xTFA](https://gitlab.isae-supaero.fr/l.thomas/xtfa), and [panco](https://github.com/Huawei-Paris-Research-Center/panco).
-The users can use a unified interface to compute network delay bounds obtained by different tools, and write the results into a formated report.
+The users can use a common interface to compute network delay bounds obtained by different tools, and write the results into a formated report.
+All these actions requires only a few lines of code.

+The name **SAIHU** comes from **S**uperimposed worst-case delay **A**nalysis **I**nterface for **H**uman-friendly **U**sage."
+It’s also
+inspired by the Taiwanese word ‘師傅 (sai-hū)’, which means a master, an expert, or a qualified worker.

 ## Credit
 Here are the authors that implemented the individual tools used in this project.
-- `Linear TFA Solver`: I implemented it myself following the algorithm used in [Trade-off between accuracy and tractability of Network Calculus in FIFO networks](https://doi.org/10.1016/j.peva.2021.102250).
+- `Linear TFA Solver`: I implemented it myself following the TFA algorithm used in [Trade-off between accuracy and tractability of Network Calculus in FIFO networks](https://doi.org/10.1016/j.peva.2021.102250).
 - `xTFA`: This tool is implemented in `Python` by [Ludovic Thomas](https://people.epfl.ch/ludovic.thomas/?lang=en).
 - `NetCal/DNC`: This tool is implemented in `JAVA` by the NetCal team.
 You can visit [their repository](https://github.com/NetCal/DNC) and here are the academic references:
     - Arbitrary Multiplexing: